About

 Activities

-Currently, in addition to my work as co-editor of the Law and Society Review, I am an editorial board member for the Howard Journal of Crime and Justice (HOJO) and Incarceration.
-I am a past book review editor (for North and South America) for Punishment & Society; a past editorial advisory board member for the Law & Society Review; and I am a past editorial board member for Law & Social Inquiry (LSI) and past guest editor for a special issue of HOJO on path dependence and criminal justice reform (2023), an LSI Book Symposium (2019), and a special issue of Social Justice on penal history (2019).
+Currently, in addition to my work as co-editor of the Law and Society Review, I am an editorial board member for Criminology and Public Policy, the Howard Journal of Crime and Justice (HOJO), and IncarcerationI am a past book review editor (for North and South America) for Punishment & Society; a past editorial advisory board member for the Law & Society Review; a past editorial board member for Law & Social Inquiry (LSI); and a past guest editor for a special issue of HOJO on path dependence and criminal justice reform (2023), an LSI Book Symposium (2019), and a special issue of Social Justice on penal history (2019).

 I welcome opportunities to translate my research to larger audiences and engage in public scholarship when possible.
 To that end, in 2019, I gave a TEDx talk on how sending people to prison became “normal” and in 2020 (during the coronavirus pandemic), I wrote an op-ed about the importance of disease prevention to the history of early prison design and development.
-I have also given a number of public talks about prison history and Eastern State Penitentiary (a selection of the talks that have been recorded and archived are linked here).
+I have also given a number of public talks and interviews about prison history and Eastern State Penitentiary (a selection of the talks and interviews that have been recorded and archived are linked here).